kubernetes/enhancements/keps/sig-node/4960-container-stop-signals/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-If you reenable the feature, you'll be able to create Pods with Stop lifecycle hooks for their containers.
+If you reenable the feature, you'll be able to create Pods with StopSignal lifecycle hooks for their containers.
 Without the feature gate enabled, this would make your workloads invalid.

 ###### Are there any tests for feature enablement/disablement?